mpaolino/satellogic-interview-challenge-2015/README.md

 Bonus points
 ------------
   * Historical registry of tasks and results                                               - Done
-  * Support for variable number of satellites                                              - Done
+  * Support a variable number of satellites                                              - Done
   * Tasks support the HOUR attribute, defining its execution time                          - Done
   * Distribution of tasks need to support variable failure probability for each satellite  - Done
   * Create a web interface to upload tasks                                                 - No, time constrained